DXHeroes/knowledge-base-content/practices/kafka.md

 **TL;DR**

-Apache Kafka is an event streaming platform initially used as messaging queue created as open-source by LinkedIn in 2011.
+Apache Kafka is an open-source event streaming platform created by LinkedIn in 2011 which initially served as a messaging queue.

 ## What Is a Apache Kafka